Trade Forex Trading

 What's Margin?

-This is the sum of money required by your broker so that to allow you to continue to transact with borrowed amount.
+This is the sum of money required by your broker so that to allow you the trader to continue to transact with borrowed amount.

-In other words the question what's margin in XAUUSD? can be described as money required to cover open trades and is expressed in percentage.
-For 100:1, the amount you will control is $100,000 as explained in the above example.
+In other words the question what's margin in XAUUSD? can be elaborated as money required to cover open trades & is denoted in percentage.
+For 100:1, the amount you'll control is $100,000 as expounded in the above exemplification.

-Now can you compare a investing $1,000 with another one that is investing $100,000?
-Obviously Not.
-This is how it works: it takes you as a gold trader from that retail trader investing $1,000 to the investing $100,000.
-Where does this extra money come from? - You borrow it from your online broker in what is simply known as Gold Leverage.
+Now can you as trader compare a trader/investor investing with $1,000 with another one that is investing with $100,000?
+Obviously You Can't.
+This is how it works: it moves you as a trader from that retail trader investing with $1,000 to the investing with $100,000.
+Where does this extra money come from? - You borrow it from your online trading broker in what is simply known & referred to as Gold Leverage.
 This equity which you borrow, you borrow it against the $1,000 of your equity which you deposit with your online broker.
 If you were to explain what this leverage means - then it is the ability to control a large amount of money using very little of your own money and borrowing the rest.
-Otherwise, if you were trade without this leverage it would not be as profitable as it is, in fact you can still select not to use leverage, using 1:1 trading leverage option but you would not make money and it would take too long to make any profit.
+Otherwise, if you were to open trades without this leverage it would not be as profitable as it is, in fact you as a gold trader can still select not to use leverage, using 1:1 trading leverage option but you would not make money and it would take too long to make any trading profit.

 Example of how to calculate leverage & gold margin: